solidi/writing/writing-ideas.md

     - Hobbies
     - Therapy
     - Use [this graphic](https://github.com/solidi?tab=overview&from=2012-12-01&to=2012-12-31) as the intro.
-1. Debugging things
-    1. Occam's razor
-    1. Recency
-    1. Its probably a config problem
-    1. Its less likely an external dependency problem
 1. Small sayings while remote
     1. it looks like your battery is going to die
 1. Paternity Leave - a short on its celebration